RonnyPfannschmidt/prance/README.rst

     parser = ResolvingParser('http://petstore.swagger.io/v2/swagger.json', backend = 'openapi-spec-validator')

-Only the default backend is included in the dependencies; others are detected at run-time.
+No backend is included in the dependencies; they are detected at run-time.
 If you install them, they can be used:

 .. code:: bash